 I recently picked up a copy of 10 Habits That Mess Up a Woman’s Diet: Simple Strategies to Eat Right, Lose Weight, and Reclaim Your Health in a used book store and couldn’t put it down, so ended up bringing it home with me.
 There’s something about the word “simple” that seems to draw me in every time!

-According to her website, Somer is a respected author and and nutritionist who provides smart, healthy food solutions for busy people who want to achieve their ideal weight, maximize their energy and be the healthiest they can be.
+According to her website, the author, Elizabeth Somer, is a respected author and and nutritionist who provides smart, healthy food solutions for busy people who want to achieve their ideal weight, maximize their energy and be the healthiest they can be.
 (Sounds like my kind of gal!)

 I’ve only made it through the introduction and first chapter of 10 Habits That Mess Up a Woman’s Diet so far, but already I’m impressed and maybe more than a little ashamed at how much I’m resonating with her message.
 In the preface she says to “think of the book as your best friend who honestly tells you like it is.
 You can lose weight and regain your health and energy.
 You can wow the crowd once you get honest with yourself about a few little habits.”
 (Ah, the power of getting real and honest.)